-The fire danger season is due to finish on 30 April 2021, depending on seasonal conditions.
+The Fire Danger Season dates can be found by visiting the South Australian Country Fire website HERE, and are dependent on seasonal conditions.
 Restrictions are in place during the Fire Danger Season and on Total Fire Ban Days.
 Council has also banned all camp fires on local government land.

 Information provided here is relevant to Yorke Peninsula only.
 If you are not a Yorke Peninsula resident, please contact your local Council for information pertinent to your area.